nabto/nabto-ios-client/README.md

 Then open the resulting `NabtoClient.xcworkspace` file.

-For building the full framework bundle use by CocoaPods, run `build.sh`.
+For building the full framework bundle as installed by CocoaPods, run `build.sh`.